aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/reset-border-properties/_index.md

 weight: 160
 ---

-The REST API allows you to reset border properties to default values.
+This REST API resets properties of a table's `Border` to default values.

 ## REST API